A note on this page's publication date

 Definition for seroconversion from MedicineNet, an online medical dictionary.
 See MedicineNet, "Definition of Seroconversion."

 "Diphtheria toxoid is one of the safest vaccines available.
 Severe reactions are rare, and to date no anaphylactic reactions attributable to the diphtheria component have been described.
-However, local reactions at the site of injection are common, although reported rates differ remarkably (50%)."
+However, local reactions at the site of injection are common, although reported rates differ remarkably (<10 to >50%)."
 World Health Organization, "Weekly Epidemiological Record (January 20, 2006)," Pg 30.

 World Health Organization, "Weekly Epidemiological Record (January 28, 2005)," Pg 35.